 Just as people are faced with arthritis and joint disease, our canine companions may also develop some form of degenerative joint disease over the course of their lifetime.
 Specifically, inflammatory joint disease (although not as common as other forms of canine joint disease) can be a real threat to your dog’s health.

-Therefore, it’s important as a pet owner to be aware of the risks and pain management measures you can take to protect your beloved pooch from inflammatory arthritis.
-Although there are several causes for this sometimes debilitating condition, including bacterial/fungal infections, Rocky Mountain Spotted Fever, or a hereditary defect in your dog’s immune system, the two primary causes of inflammatory joint disease in dogs are Lyme disease and rheumatoid arthritis.
+Therefore, it’s important as a pet owner to be aware of the risks and joint pain relief measures you can take to protect your beloved pooch from inflammatory canine arthritis.
+Although there are several causes for this sometimes debilitating condition, including bacterial/fungal infections, Rocky Mountain Spotted Fever, or a hereditary defect in your dog’s immune system, the two primary causes of inflammatory joint disease in arthritic dogs are Lyme disease and rheumatoid arthritis.

 Causes of Lyme Disease

 Although Lyme disease has become a widespread problem for animals and their human counterparts since the mid-80s, it can be managed if caught early on.
 Initially recognized in dogs in 1985, this tick-borne disease is actually caused by a type of bacteria (known as spirochete Borrelia burgdorferi) that the common deer tick carries and passes on to its host.